Vulcanizers in Sunyani Municipality impose new charges on vehicle servicing

 But, the new charges, according to some commercial drivers and motorists were too much, and appealed for some downward adjustments.

-During a Ghana News Agency (GNA) survey, the new charges ranged between GhC2.00 and GhC50.00, depending on the nature of the vehicle.
+During a Ghana News Agency (GNA) survey, the new charges ranged between Gh¢2.00 and Gh¢50.00, depending on the nature of the vehicle.

 Abubakari Ussif, a popular Vulgarizer along the Abesim-Sunyani stretch, told the GNA their decision to impose new charges were due to the current economic situation in the country.

-He said they now charged GHC2.00 fee for an inflated saloon car tyre, instead of GhC1.00 fee, while charges on commercial vehicles and heavy-duty trucks ranged between GhC5.00 and GhC15.00 per tyre.
+He said they now charged GH¢2.00 fee for an inflated saloon car tyre, instead of Gh¢1.00 fee, while charges on commercial vehicles, and heavy-duty trucks ranged between Gh¢5.00 and Gh¢15.00 per tyre.

-“Tyre fixing is also going between GhC5.00 and GhC50.00 depending on the nature of the vehicle”, he added.
+“Tyre fixing is also going between Gh¢5.00 and Gh¢50.00 depending on the nature of the vehicle”, he added.

 Another Vulcanizer along the VRA-SSNIT road spoke to the GNA on condition of anonymity and explained that Vulcanizers in the Municipality held a meeting and agreed on the new charges.